 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-What is a Safe Level of Silica Exposure in Community/Residential Situations??
+What is a Safe Level of Silica Exposure in Community and Residential Situations??

 Although there is an OSHA Silica Standard, this only applies to workers based on an 8-hour workday.

-In non-occupational situations, as in a residential area or community, this obviously is not adequate to protect individuals since the potential exposure can be 24 hours per day, 7 days a week, 365 days a year.
+In non-occupational situations, as in a residential area or community, this is not an adequate standard to protect individuals since the potential exposure can be 24 hours per day, seven (7) days a week, 365 days a year.

 Accepting the fact that silica has been identified as a cancer-causing substance, the concern is well justified.
-There are many residential areas/communities where the potential for exposure to silica is real.
-Primary examples are rock quarries, road and building construction, sand and gravel operations, concrete mixing facilities and oil/gas fracking since all three use large quantities of sand.
+There are many residential areas/communities where the potential for exposure to silica is very real.
+Primary examples are rock quarries and road and building construction areas, as well as sand and gravel operations, concrete mixing facilities, and oil/gas fracking since all three use large quantities of sand.

-Sand is the basic source of crystalline silica which is the “silica agent” that produces the disease silicosis (a scarring of the lungs) and lung cancer.
-Crystalline silica is developed when sand is fractured primarily due to friction to create particles of sharp fractured dust.
-These sharp particles can be small enough to be inhaled into the lungs where these glass-like sharp particles can scar the delicate lung tissue.
-If the scarring is significant enough, the scarring progressively damages healthy lung tissue with more scarring and can even lead to a total deterioration of lung tissues—the disease called silicosis.
-At the same time, scarring can result in the development of lung cancer.
+Sand is the primary source of crystalline silica the “silica agent” that produces the disease silicosis (a scarring of the lungs) and lung cancer.
+Crystalline silica is developed when sand is fractured (primarily due to friction) which creates particles of sharp, fractured dust.
+These sharp, glass-like particles can be small enough to be inhaled into the lungs, where they can scar the delicate lung tissue.
+If the scarring is significant enough, it progressively damages healthy lung tissue with continued scarring.
+It can even lead to a total deterioration of lung tissues, which is the disease called silicosis.
+At the same time, scarring can also result in the development of lung cancer.